Sexy Sailor Soldiers

-Currently, the adaptation consists of a single episode, which contains the majority of the first manga's plot, with some slight changes in the scenes.
-It was developed by A.P.P.P., Moonrock Studios and released on October 25, 2003, in Japan, and on July 27, 2006, in North America, licensed by Critical Mass.
-The main features of the show are its supernatural elements, the characters' very large breasts, armed combat, and sexual acts both with and without tentacles.
+Sexy Sailor Soldiers, known in Japan as Nami SOS! (奈美SOS!, Nami Esuōesu!), is a Japanese hentai manga series written and illustrated by Chataro, released in five volumes from 1995 to 2011.
+An original video animation (OVA) adaptation, animated by A.P.P.P., was released by Moonrock in 2003.
+The OVA was licensed for English release in North America by Critical Mass Video in 2006.

 Synopsis

 Nami Koishikawa's curvaceous figure gets her a lot of (sometimes unwanted) attention.
 At the end of her first day working at a restaurant, she rushes to the aid of an injured woman behind her workplace.
 The woman hands her a strange-looking pendant and begs her to "take her place".
 Nami wonders why she was given the pendant and what its purpose is.
 Moments later, during an awkward situation on her way home, Nami accidentally presses the pendant and, to the surprise of everyone, transforms into a Sexy Sailor Soldier in a skimpy uniform.

 The mission of a "soldier" is to hunt and eliminate demons, of whom normal people (such as Nami's brother Katsuo), are unaware.
 Nami notices that, once she transforms, she gains magical powers, but she is initially too scared to use them for anything but running away.
 The pendant Nami received raises pheromone levels in transformed soldiers, driving all demons crazy with sexual desire and alerting the holder to be ready to protect herself.

-Unfortunately, Nami doesn't know this, which makes her first demon hunt difficult.
+Nami does not know this, which makes her first demon hunt difficult.
 She is chased by a demon with no way to escape until they arrive at a skyscraper.
 Chisato Yamane, Nami's best friend, is already a veteran soldier and knows what to do.
 Chisato tries to rescue Nami by fighting the demon.
 However, despite her efforts, both of them are captured in a portal with dozens of demons.
 Nami manages to free them from the portal and other soldiers help them by fighting off the pursuing demons.

-Main characters featured in the OVA

-The original video animation (OVA) features four primary characters.